 (a) Conducting any composting operations, including grinding, chipping, storing feedstocks, or composting feedstocks on surfaces that do not meet the requirements of OAR 340-096-0130: Leachate Collection Design and Management Requirements;

-(b) Discharging any liquids from the composting facility, including leachate, leachate contaminated stormwater, or stormwater, to filter strips, bioswales, or other similar features; and
+(b) Discharging any liquids from the composting facility, including leachate, liquid digestate, or stormwater, to filter strips, bioswales, or other similar features; and

-(c) Discharging any liquids from the composting facility, including leachate, leachate contaminated stormwater, or stormwater, to fields, pastures, cropland, or ditches.
+(c) Discharging any liquids from the composting facility, including leachateliquid digestate, or stormwater, to fields, pastures, cropland, or ditches.

 (3) All composting facilities subject to this rule must provide to the department the information described in OAR 340-096-0080(1) and (2), and any other information required by the department to evaluate to proposed use of infiltration in soil.